 Many people who face mortgage problems never realized that their financial problems could be solved legally.
 In fact, your mortgage is a contract.
 There are laws for your protection.
 Financially speaking, almost nothing can have a greater impact on a family than losing a home to foreclosure.
-We’ll explore the options that are available to you when facing foreclosure.
+We’ll explore the foreclosure options that are available to you.

-- Mortgage modification: If you don’t want to short sell your home but need to solve back-due payments or obtain a lower interest rate, mortgage modification helps you negotiate with your lender to rework the interest rate and terms of your mortgage.
+- Mortgage modification: If you don’t want to short sell your home but need to solve back-due payments or obtain a lower interest rate, mortgage modification allows you to request your lender to rework the interest rate and terms of your mortgage.
 A comprehensive, well-prepared mortgage modification can lower your monthly payments and cure past due mortgage payments.
+However, Banks have a reputation for delay and lost documents along with a transient and uncaring work force.
 We can help you with an effective plan to force banks and servicers to stop delaying and quickly get you back on track with new lower payments.

 - Mortgage/foreclosure mediation: – If your lender has failed to properly negotiate a meaningful mortgage modification, state court mediation is mandatory in Connecticut during the initial phases of foreclosure.
 Successful mediation requires experienced and specialized foreclosure defense attorneys.
 Our attorneys can help you avoid ill-advised short sales by preparing and submitting an application for mortgage mediation based on your unique hardship.
-Comprehensive financial documentation, a convincing hardship letter, a thorough understanding of what your lender wants out of the deal and specialized legal counsel is essential in achieving a modified mortgage with lower interest rates and the re-working of past-due balances.
+Comprehensive financial documentation, a convincing hardship letter, a thorough understanding of what your lender really wants and specialized legal counsel is essential in achieving a modified mortgage with lower interest rates and the reworking of past-due balances.

 - Foreclosure defense: Foreclosure defense may be needed against predatory lending, misleading marketing practices and illegal foreclosure actions.
 When you couple a fully prepared plan and expert legal advice, you can save your home and solve your financial problems on a long-term basis.
 Foreclosure defense without an alternative plan is just a lawsuit.
 We can fight on your behalf to prevent improper and illegal foreclosure actions.
 With our specialized knowledge and experience, we can save your home from foreclosure.

-- Chapter 7 Bankruptcy: This stops the foreclosure process immediately and allows you to discharge unsecured debt obligations, allowing you to make mortgage payments or negotiate a mortgage modification you can afford.
+- Chapter 7 Bankruptcy: This stops the foreclosure process immediately and allows you to discharge unsecured debt obligations, freeing you up to make mortgage payments or negotiate a mortgage modification you can afford.
 Not all consumers automatically qualify for Chapter 7 Bankruptcy relief.
-Our guidance through Chapter 7 relief provides for the elimination of mortgage obligations and other unsecured debt.
-After Chapter 7 debt relief, you may be able to become current on monthly mortgage payments or negotiate a mortgage modification you can afford.
-We can help you save your home and avoid deficiency judgments without the detrimental tax implications of a short sale by qualifying you for Chapter 7 Bankruptcy.
+Our guidance through Chapter 7 relief provides for a temporary halt on mortgage obligations and elimination of unsecured debt.
+After Chapter 7 debt relief, your new better budget may allow you to become current on monthly mortgage payments or negotiate a mortgage modification you can afford.
+We can help you save your home and avoid deficiency judgments without the detrimental tax implications of a short sale or deed in lieu of foreclosure by qualifying you for Chapter 7 Bankruptcy.

-- Chapter 13 Bankruptcy allows homeowners to become current on their mortage loans and other debt through and affordable three- to five-year replayment plan, which also provides for the discarging of unsecured debits, an automatic stay to immediately stop foreclosure, stripping of a second mortgage and modified loan payments.
-If a short sale isn’t right for you, a Chapter 13, can help you completely restructure all types of debt, stop foreclosure, and eliminate or modify unsecured debts, a second mortgage, credit lines or tax debts.
+- Chapter 13 Bankruptcy allows homeowners to become current on their mortgage loans and other debt through and affordable three- to five-year repayment plan, which also provides for the discharging of unsecured debts, an automatic stay to immediately stop foreclosure, stripping of a second mortgage and modified loan payments.
+If a short sale or deed in lieu of foreclosure isn’t right for you, a Chapter 13, can help you completely restructure all types of debt, stop foreclosure, and eliminate or modify unsecured debts, a second mortgage, credit lines or tax debts.
 We have obtained thousands of successful Connecticut Chapter 13 plans enabling families to reach an affordable three- to five-year repayment plan with all types of creditors while protecting all of their family’s assets.

 Mortgage Modifications in Connecticut